Siwandu is set in a great location...

 Drinks included: Tea/coffee and filtered water are included in the rates at Siwandu, but other drinks are extra.

-Honeymoons: Siwandu is a small and romantic camp with a lovely setting and luxurious rooms.
-For special evenings the camp can arrange candlelit bush dinners – making this a good option for some indulgence whilst celebrating a special occasion.See more ideas for Honeymoons in Tanzania
+Honeymoons: Siwandu is a small and romantic camp with a lovely setting, luxurious rooms and a homey feel.
+For special evenings the camp can arrange candlelit bush dinners – making this a good option for some indulgence whilst celebrating on your honeymoon to Tanzania.See more ideas for Honeymoons in Tanzania

-Birdwatching: With a wonderful location right on the river, the bird-watching is great from Selous Safari Camp itself.
-With a wonderful location on the river, birdwatching around Siwandu is great.
-The guides are knowledgeable guides and there’s a wide variety of species.
+Birdwatching: With a wonderful location on the river, birdwatching around Selous Safari Camp is great.
+The guides are knowledgeable and there’s a wide variety of species.
 We had no problems sighting European rollers, hoopoes, fish eagles and hammerkops, amongst many others.
 In camp, a bird bath attracts masked and sparrow weavers and glossy starlings.See more ideas for Birdwatching in Tanzania

 Wildlife safaris: The Selous Game Reserve has a good population of wildlife throughout the year.
 There is always an abundance of giraffe and impala as well as a number of lion.
 The fortunate might see leopard, as well as wild dogs that occasionally move through the area around Siwandu.See more ideas for Wildlife safaris in Tanzania